-Narrowband IoT, also known as Nb-IoT or LTE-M2 is a low-power wide-area network that powers a variety of different cellular devices and services, and doesn’t operate in the licensed LTE construct.
+Narrowband IoT, also known as Nb-IoT, is a low-power wide-area network that powers a variety of different cellular devices and services, and doesn’t operate in the licensed LTE construct.

 NB-IoT is primarily used for IoT applications that require indoor coverage, low capital cost, high connection strength, and devices that have long battery lifetimes.